 Peacock is a newer streaming option you have to sign up for individually.
 There are fee and subscription models, but be sure to check the specifics when it comes to streaming live sports.

 Certain sportsbooks provide coverage of golf on a hole-by-hole basis, but that also depends on the tournament at hand.
 For the US Open, check with the books you’re playing on, as they won’t be shy about letting you know about any live coverage options.

 At a minimum, those looking to bet live on the event will be able to get a detailed glimpse of what’s going on, but that won’t necessarily include live visual coverage of the golfers on the course.

 In years past, the odds from Las Vegas were what moved the needle for betting on the US Open and other sporting events.
 Although the Vegas odds still hold weight and are certainly worth checking out, the reality is that you’ll find comparable odds at leading operators across the nation, including in Michigan.
 You can always see what the folks out in Sin City have to say, but the lines will be in range here at home.

-The main broadcast network for the US Open in 2021 is NBC.
+The main broadcast network for the US Open is NBC.
 Golf Channel and Peacock will be providing complementary coverage, as well.
 You can find NBC and Golf Channel on cable and cord-cutting packages, and you’ll be able to log in and watch online or via mobile with valid provider credentials.
 Peacock is a separate streaming service that requires registration.

 The US Open cut rule calls for the top 60 and ties to move on to play after Round 2 is in the books.
 At other tournaments, the number of golfers who advance can be greater, so this is considered to be pretty strict on the pro golf circuit.
 As for where the cut line will be, that depends on how things shake out over the course of the first two days of the event.